NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Hired Killer.md

 Choose two ability boosts.
 One boost must be to **Strength** or **Dexterity**, and one is a free ability boost.

 You're trained in the Stealth skill and the Underworld Lore skill.
-You gain the [[Feats/Terrain Stalker|Terrain Stalker]] skill feat, choosing a terrain appropriate for where you make your kills.
+You gain the [[Terrain Stalker|Terrain Stalker]] skill feat, choosing a terrain appropriate for where you make your kills.

 *Source: Pathfinder Guns & Gears*
 *OGL*